 Can you make money from pyrography?

 Yes, you can!
 There are many ways to earn money from pyrography.
-You could be paid by the hour, per piece sold, or even get paid when someone buys one of your pieces.
-Some people choose to start their own business and others simply find that they enjoy creating art so much that they want to create more than just one piece.
-If you would like to learn more about starting a business as a pyrographer, check out our blog post here.
+You could be paid by the hour, per piece sold, or even when someone buys one of your pieces.
+Some people choose to start their own business and others simply enjoy creating art so much that they want to create more than just one piece.
+If you want to learn more about starting a business as a pyrographer, check out our blog post here.

 What do you tip for pyrography?